 How much does it cost to travel to Tallahassee?

-You should plan to spend around $156 per day on your vacation in Tallahassee.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $190 per day on a trip to Tallahassee.
+This is the average daily price for a vacation in Tallahassee based on the expenses of other visitors.

 Past travelers have spent, on average for one day: